Elopement Planning

 For this step, consider how your wedding outfit will fit with the location you both decided on.
 You should also consider what you’ll be doing in your attire before and after your elopement ceremony.
 Our elopement dress guide breaks down some awesome options for brides who are planning an adventurous elopement.
 We even included some of our favorite dresses you can shop through our guide!
 We like to think this step is the best out of all the steps to elope because you get to go shopping!

 You’ll also realize you shouldn’t limit yourself to wedding attire based on traditional wedding views.
-In fact, we encourage our couples to think outside of the box and wear something they feel comfortable in and love!
+We encourage our couples to think outside of the box and wear something they feel comfortable in and love!

 Consider if your ceremony location requires hiking, or if you have to pack your wedding dress and change into it after your hike up to your location.
 Another great element to consider is the weather where you’re getting married.